1. Story Guide

 "Tell us what you can," said he.

-Cat note: Catticus’s monocle lens shifts, becoming slightly telescopic — magnifying, analysing. the tip of Lollipop’s scorpion tail transforms into a brass mesh parabolic reflector, swivel toward Hatherley’s voice, cataloguing every vocal tremor.
+Cat note: Catticus’s monocled eye transforms, becoming slightly telescopic — magnifying, analysing.
+Lollipops ears transform into parabolic reflectors, swivel toward Hatherley’s voice, cataloguing every vocal tremor.
 Neither cat appears to be doing anything but being cats.

 Scene: Flashback — Hatherley’s modest Victoria Street office.
 A gaunt, fleshless man with a German accent leans across the desk.
 His eyes are bright and suspicious.
 Fifty guineas glint on the table.